Las Vegas Radio Control Club (LVRC)

 >

-Welcome to the Las Vegas Radio Control Club -an AMA Gold Member Chartered Club #972.
-We fly out of the William Bennet Radio Control Airfield, original home of the Tournament of Champions, located at 6800 East Russell Road in Las Vegas, Nevada.
+Welcome to the Las Vegas Radio Control Club - an AMA Gold Member Chartered Club #972.
+We fly out of the William Bennett Radio Control Airfield, original home of the Tournament of Champions, located at 6800 East Russell Road in Las Vegas, Nevada.
+AMA District X covers California, Arizona, Nevada, Utah, Hawaii and Guam.

-Nestled between the Sam Boyd Stadium Sports Complex and the Clark County Wetlands Park, Bennet Airfield is managed by the Clark County Parks and Recreation department in conjunction with the LVRC club and is open to all RC pilots that are registered with the Academy of Model Aeronautics (AMA).
+Nestled between the Sam Boyd Stadium Sports Complex and the Clark County Wetlands Park, Bennett Airfield is managed by the Clark County Parks and Recreation department in conjunction with the LVRC club and is open to all RC pilots that are members of the Academy of Model Aeronautics (AMA).
 This is a requirement of the Clark County Parks and Recreation and is strictly adhered to.
 You may be asked to present your Current AMA card at any time while on the field by an LVRC Board Member, AMA Representative or CCPR Representative.

 Bennet Airfield has a newly paved runway that is approximately 700 feet long and 100 feet wide.
 Pilot boxes are protected by a chain link safety fence and there is is a large grassy area between the flight line and the pits area with tables and tie-downs for your convenience.
 This area is fenced off from the parking lot.
 There are permanently covered picnic tables, open bleachers, county maintained port-a-potty, and ample parking in the paved parking lot.